mvisonneau/ahs/README.md

-build-local                    Build the binaries using local GOOS build                          Build the binaries clean                          Remove binary if it exists coverage                       Generates coverage report fmt                            Format source code goimports                      Test code syntax with goimports help                           Displays this help ineffassign                    Test code syntax for ineffassign install                        Build and install locally the binary (dev purpose)
+build-local                    Build the binaries using local GOOS build                          Build the binaries clean                          Remove binary if it exists coverage-html                  Generates coverage report and displays it in the browser coverage                       Generates coverage report dev-env                        Build a local development environment using Docker fmt                            Format source code goimports                      Test code syntax with goimports gosec                          Test code for security vulnerabilities help                           Displays this help ineffassign                    Test code syntax for ineffassign install                        Build and install locally the binary (dev purpose)